yonglin-wang/temporal-relation-annotation/README.md

     $ git push origin phase1_annotator1
     ```

-CAVEAT: Tags are not mutable, and you cannot make any changes under an EXISTING tag.
+CAVEAT: Tags are not mutable, so you cannot make any changes under an EXISTING tag.
 You have to DELETE and RECREATE your tag:

 \_d.
 Delete and recreate the tag:
 ```